 The relationship between control rights and cash-flow rights is central to the common ownership hypothesis.
 Typically, the discussion of these two hinges on institutional structures that divorce them, e.g. "golden shares" in the hands of founders, or business groups that centralize control (Porta et al., 1999).
 In the objective function defined by (2), the mechanisms are different.
-On the intensive margin, the issue is that the product of the two that enters into the firm's objective function.
-If γ{fs} is increasing in β{fs} , then this means that even if my cash flow and control rights are linear, the marginal effect of additional investment by shareholder s is increasing in their existing holdings.
-Therefore, larger investors can have an outsized effect in determining optimal actions.
+On the intensive margin, the issue is that it is the product γ and β that enters into the firm's objective function.
+If γ{fs} is increasing in β{fs} , then this means that even if my cash flow rights are proportional to my control rights, the marginal effect on κ{fg} of additional investment by shareholder s is increasing in their existing holdings.
+Therefore, larger investors can have an outsized effect in determining strategies of the firm.
 Moreover, if $\gamma{fs} \to 0$ as $\beta{fs} \to 0$, then retail investors, who are assumed to be atomistic, drop out of the objective function of the firm altogether.
 This is the extensive margin.
 Since retail investors have no influence, it implies that the influence of institutional investors is magnified whenever the retail share is large, in proportion to the inverse of the institutional share.
 This will tend to magnify the responsiveness of firms to common ownership among even a relatively small set of institutional investors, as we see in the examples that follow.